 Backstory and Context

-Franklin Field did not cause much political turmoil for the city or the university.
-In 1916, George Neitzche introduced a plan to build a 100,000 seat half sunken stadium for $750,000 on the southeastern side of Woodland Cemetery.
-Neitzche’s plan fell through because if its complexity.
-The new design would also require a new public transport station called Union Station which featured a Pennsylvania Railroad stop and an elevated subway line connected to the Market- Frankfort line.
-The University of Pennsylvania choose instead to renovate Franklin Field with Frank Miles Day’s design.
-The costs did not vary by much, but the costs associated with additions to two modes of transportation in Philadelphia weighed heavy in the choice.
+Franklin Field was a reflection of the growing popularity of team sports and football.
+In 1916, George Neitzche introduced a plan to build a 100,000 seat half-sunken stadium for $750,000 on the southeastern side of Woodland Cemetery.
+Neitzche’s plan fell through because of its cost and complexity, as the new design would also require a new public transport station called Union Station which featured a Pennsylvania Railroad stop and an elevated subway line connected to the Market- Frankfort line.
+The University of Pennsylvania chose instead to renovate Franklin Field with Frank Miles Day’s design.

-Some important events that have taken place at Franklin Field include the yearly Penn Relays, the 1936 Democratic Party nomination, a U2 concert, and movie cameos.
-The Penn Relays is one of the oldest, largest and continuing track and field events in the country.
+Some important events that have taken place at Franklin Field include the yearly Penn Relays, the 1936 Democratic Party nomination, concerts by famous musicians and bands such as U2, and movie cameos.
+The Penn Relays is one of the oldest, largest, and continuing track and field events in the country.
 They first were held on April 21, 1895, one of the main reasons why Franklin Field was built.
 An average of 15,000 participants attend yearly from high schools, colleges, and track clubs throughout North America and abroad compete in more than 300 events over five days.
 Attendance typically tops 100,000 over the final three days and has been known to surpass 50,000 on Saturday.
 Historically, the event has been credited with popularizing the running of relay races.
-The first team to win a Penn Relays championship was Harvard University after they defeated University of Pennsylvania with a time of 3:34 in the 4x400 meter.
-Other colleges that competed in the first meet were Cornell University, Columbia University, Lafayette, Lehigh, Rutgers, Swarthmore, College of the City of New York and New York University.
+The first team to win a Penn Relays championship was Harvard University after they defeated the University of Pennsylvania with a time of 3:34 in the 4x400 meter.
+Other colleges that competed in the first meet were Cornell University, Columbia University, Lafayette, Lehigh, Rutgers, Swarthmore, College of the City of New York, and New York University.
 In 1936, President Franklin D. Roosevelt accepted the Democratic Party’s nomination for a second term as president.
-It is estimated that a crowd of about 100,000 sat through light rain to hear his speech.
+It is estimated that a crowd of about 100,000 sat through a light rain to hear his speech.
 In 1997, Franklin Field hosted Irish band U2 during the first leg of their Pop Mart tour.
 This was the stadium’s first concert since 1970.
-In popular culture, Franklin Field made a few cameos in movies.
 The 2000 M. Night Shyamalan-directed movie Unbreakable prominently features Franklin Field as one of the main locations in the film.
 The film's main character, played by Bruce Willis, plays a security guard at the stadium.
-In the 2006 movie Invincible, Franklin Field served as a stand-in for the demolished Veterans Stadium, images of which were digitally created on some of the football action sequences, and pays homage to one of the Eagles original stadiums.
+In the 2006 movie Invincible, Franklin Field served as a stand-in for the demolished Veterans Stadium, images of which were digitally created on some of the football action sequences, and pays homage to one of the Eagle's original stadiums.

 There were changes in stadium design over time, but the overall structure has remained the same.
 Some major points in the evolution of stadium design include the original wooden grandstands in 1895, permanent grandstands and a scoreboard in the years 1903-1905, and the final two-tier brick design in 1922.
-Franklin Field maintained a grass field until 1969, when it switched over to AstroTurf.
+Franklin Field maintained a grass field until 1969 when it switched over to AstroTurf.
 It was the first National Football League stadium to use artificial turf.
 The stadium's fifth AstroTurf surface was installed in 1993.
 The current Sprinturf field replaced the AstroTurf in 2004.
-Besides the minor changes to the surface of the quarter track, the layout has been the same around the grass field its whole existence.

 Center, U. A. (1995-2017).
 Unversity of Pennsylvania.
 Retrieved from University Archives & Records Center: http://www.archives.upenn.edu/people/1800s/day_frank_m.html